danlunt1976/UM_Bristol/BC5_Workflow.md

 This page is for documenting the current BC4/BP workflow, and the BC5 workflow, in particular the associated data-flows.
+**The current issues that are blocking full deployment of the model workflow are in bold.**

 **pre-HPC stage:**